Travel Reimbursement for Specialty Care

 If the patient:

-Then, contact your servicing Prime Travel Benefit office.
-See below on how to contact your Prime Travel Benefit office.
+Contact your servicing Prime Travel Benefit office.
+See below for how to contact your Prime Travel Benefit office.

 • Do you have a military PCM?
 Contact the travel representative at your military hospital or clinic.